Matt Rhoades

-Matthew “Matt” Rhoades (born February 3, 1975) is an American political and public affairs consultant.
-He is cited as a pioneer in messaging through less conventional outlets, such as the Drudge Report, and influencing the public image of candidates and organizations who oppose his clients.
+Matthew "Matt" Rhoades (born February 3, 1975) is an American political and public affairs consultant.
+He is known for messaging through less conventional outlets, such as the Drudge Report, and influencing the public image of candidates and organizations who oppose his clients.
 He was the campaign manager of Mitt Romney's 2012 presidential campaign and a founder of America Rising.
 Rhoades is currently serving as Co-CEO at CGCN Group, a Washington, D.C.-based public affairs firm.

 Education

 In 1993 Rhoades graduated from Saratoga Springs High School.
 Rhoades received his B.A. at the Maxwell School of Citizenship and Public Affairs at Syracuse University in 1997 and his M.A. from the Graduate School of Political Management at George Washington University in 1999.

 Career

 After graduating from Syracuse University in 1997, Rhoades joined the Republican National Committee (RNC).
 In the 2000 presidential election, he worked as a research analyst for the Republican National Committee assisting in the Florida recount.
 After the victory of George W. Bush, Rhoades worked for the White House as an associate director for presidential personnel.
 In the 2004 presidential election, Rhoades was director of opposition research for the campaign to re-elect President George W. Bush and Vice-President Dick Cheney.
 In the 2008 presidential bid of Mitt Romney, Rhoades was director of communications.
 From 2007 to 2010 Rhoades was a vice president of the public affairs company DCI Group in Washington, D.C., In 2010, he left the company and served as the head of Romney's political action committee.